HewlettPackard/oneview-puppet/RESOURCES.md

 This resource provides the following ensurable methods for managing Datacenters on the HPE OneView appliance:

-* `present` - Adds or updates a data center resource based upon the attributes specified within `data`.
+* `present` - Adds or updates a datacenter resource based upon the attributes specified within the `data`.
-* `absent` - Deletes the set of datacenters according to the specified parameters within `data`.
+* `absent` - Deletes the set of datacenters according to the specified parameters within the `data`.
 * `found` - Searches for `oneview_datacenter` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
-* `get_visual_content` - Gets a list of visual content objects describing each rack within the data center specified in `data`.
+* `get_visual_content` - Gets a list of visual content objects describing each rack within the datacenter specified in the `data`.

 Example file: [datacenter.pp](examples/datacenter.pp)